-You should be able to do most of your normal activities within 3 - 4 weeks.
+You should be able to do most of your normal activities within 3 to 4 weeks.
 You may have a slight neck ache for about 2 weeks.

-You may start doing everyday activities as soon as you are able.
+You may start doing everyday activities as soon as you feel up to it.
 You may need help with meals, taking care of the house, and shopping at first.

 You may have some numbness along your jaw and near your earlobe.
 This is from the incision.
-Most of the time, this goes away in 6 - 12 months.
+Most of the time, this goes away in 6 to 12 months.

 Having carotid artery surgery does not cure the cause of the blockage in your arteries.
 Your arteries may become narrow again.
 To prevent this: